Inspiration Rothko

 (Markus Yakovlevich Rothkowitz (Russian: Ма́ркус Я́ковлевич Ротко́вич)

 As some of you might realize that my paintings seem close to a so called “Rothko-Style”.
 Despite the first impression at my exhibitions there are only a few color field paintings that refer to Marc Rothko.
-Of course his work inspired my painting career but more I am influenced by Paul Klee – the great german art teacher and member of “Blaue Reiter” and Johann Wolfgang von Goethe (Theory of Colours).
-Goethe – writer and poet but also a great scientist who created the Theory of Colours which he considered his most important work and a big inspiration for Rudolf Steiner, Ludwig Wittgenstein and Novalis.
+Of course his work inspired my painting career but as well I`m influenced by Paul Klee – the great german art teacher and member of “Blaue Reiter” and Johann Wolfgang von Goethe (Theory of Colours).
+Goethe – writer and poet but also a great scientist who created the Theory of Colours which he considered his most important work and a big inspiration for Rudolf Steiner, Ludwig Wittgenstein and Rilke.
 Goethe named his method: “The experiment as mediator between subject and object” – we call it nowadays: phenomenological

 Nevertheless I am glad to announce that again one of my color field paintins has been choosen by “Saatchiart.com” for the “inspired by Rohko”.